Enter your email address to subscribe

 Many people dream of working with horses but are never quite sure where to start or what the opportunities are.
-Working with horses often involves low pay, long hours and is physically demanding; but the rewards that come from the love of the job make the work a popular choice of career for many.
+The rewards that come from working with horses make the work a popular choice of career for many.

 As an Equine Groom Apprentice, you will be employed in a suitable environment gaining vital knowledge, skills and experience, and earning a wage alongside studying your formal apprenticeship qualification.

 By choosing to study with The College of Animal Welfare you will be joining a community of like-minded students and staff, who all share a passion for animal welfare.

 As this apprenticeship is work-based, you may apply to start at any time of the year and will not be required to attend College for tuition.
 You will be allocated a Work-based Learning Assessor who will support you through your qualification via email and telephone contact and regular visits to your place of work.